CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 - [Scoping Review of Bioelectrical Signals Uses in Videogames for Evaluation Purposes](https://ieeexplore.ieee.org/document/9913957)

+Summary: This paper is a collection and a review of works done in the investigation of biolectrical signals and how that relates to video game players.
+Specifically, the authors find correlation between these signals and the activity being performed.

+This is a looser connection to the work here, in that it is focused on the biology side of things, but it is a study of user interaction with games, and therefore still somewhat relevant here.

 - [Does exposure to alternative decision rules change gaze patterns and behavioral strategies in games?](https://link.springer.com/article/10.1007/s40881-019-00066-0)

 ## Prototype